-Normally I’d bring a bunch of capris-type khakis but they’re not going to cut it this trip.
-I’ve elected to go with 2 khakis and one versatile short with lots of pockets and can double as swim trunks if needed.
+For warm weather, I would often pack shorts or capris but they just don’t make a lot of sense and so I elected to go with 2 khakis and one versatile short with lots of pockets that could double as swim trunks if needed.

 - Level Six boarder shorts – Great versatile shorts that I can wear as regular shorts or as swim trunks

-- Generic khakis from GAP – This one doesn’t have a lot of pockets but I really don’t own any other khakis.
+- Khakis from GAP – This one doesn’t have a lot of pockets but I really don’t own any other khakis.

 - Patagonia H2No Shell Jacket – It doesn’t make a lot of sense to bring an umbrella when you can bring a waterproof jacket like this that can also double as an additional layer.
 Shells like this are perfect for travelling because they’re versatile, light and easily rollable.

-- Zip up fleece – I love this one because it’s super warm.
+- Kathmandu zip-up fleece – I love this one because it’s super warm.